-The Press Complaints Commission has ruled that the Sunday Herald did not breach the editors’ Code of Practice when it reported concerns about a paid consultancy involving the peer and MSP, George Foulkes.
+THE Press Complaints Commission has ruled that the Sunday Herald did not breach the editors’ Code of Practice when it reported concerns about a paid consultancy involving a well-known peer and MSP.

-A front page story on February 1 reported that a complaint had been made to the Holyrood Standards Commissioner about Lord Foulkes undertaking lobbying and consultancy work for Eversheds law firm.
+A front page story on February 1 reported that a complaint had been made to the Holyrood Standards Commissioner about Lord Foulkes undertaking lobbying and consultancy work for a law firm.

 The Commission disagreed.
 The fact was that a new complaint had been made and had yet to be decided by the Standards Commissioner.